 Atlantica Online is a Korean MMORPG from Ndoors.
-Like many of its kind, it is free-to-play as opposed to the subscription-based hits like EverQuest and World Of Warcraft.
-Centered around the myth of Atlantis, the stage for this unique game is a Crossover Cosmology version of good ol' Terra.Only four continents are accessible (no South America, Antarctica or Australia) and provide various quests and classes based around the respective mythology.Gameplay wise, it is completely different from other MMOs, instead of controlling a single character, players command up to nine in a turn-based combat system.
-The main character may choose one of nine classes (largely defined by their weapon) and recruit slightly less powerful mercenaries to fill his ranks.
-While the classes themselves are fairly simple, the combination and teamwork opportunities make for a deep and varied combat system.Also, with an update a new combat system, the Turn Based Strategy was introduced.Outside combat, guilds can take control of various cities and form alliances.The game was widely recognized as the most innovative game of its kind the year it arrived.
+Like many of its kind, it is free-to-play as opposed to the subscription-based hits like EverQuest and World of Warcraft.
+Centered around the myth of Atlantis, the stage for this unique game is a Crossover Cosmology version of good ol' Terra.All major continents (as well as the fictional continent of Atlantica) are accessible and provide various quests and classes based around the respective mythologies, fairy tales and the like.Gameplay wise, it is completely different from other MMOs, instead of controlling a single character, players command up to nine in a Turn-Based Combat system.
+The main character may choose one of eleven classes (largely defined by their weapon) and recruit slightly less powerful mercenaries to fill his ranks.
+While the classes themselves are fairly simple, the combination and teamwork opportunities make for a deep and varied combat system.Also, with an update a new combat system, the Turn-Based Strategy was introduced.Outside combat, guilds can take control of various cities and form alliances.The game was widely recognized as the most innovative game of its kind the year it arrived, and is still a very unique MMO with no real alternatives.
+Despite it's age, it still enjoys a fairly large and dedicated playerbase.

 This game provides examples of the following tropes: